vtintillier/cf-java-logging-support/README.md

 This feature only depends on the servlet API which you have included in your POM anyhow.
 You can find more information about the *servlet filter* feature (like e.g. how to adjust the web.xml) in the [Wiki](https://github.com/SAP/cf-java-logging-support/wiki/Instrumenting-Servlets).

-If you want to use the `custom metrics` `spring-boot client`, just define the following dependency:
+If you want to use the `custom metrics`, just define the following dependency:

+* `spring-boot client`:

 ``` xml